OpenHubble/agent/README.md

 # OpenHubble Agent

-Lightweight **monitoring agent** written in **Python** with **Flask**, designed to collect system metrics and expose an API for data retrieval and visualization.
+Lightweight **monitoring agent** written in **Python** with **FastAPI**, designed to collect system metrics and expose an API for data retrieval and visualization.
 Includes installation, configuration, update, and uninstallation guides.

 Got it!
 Here's a revised version of the paragraph that starts with "Before everything" and includes the installation context: